 4. What is Title insurance ?

 Title insurance provides protection to home buyers in the event of Title or Mortgage fraud.
 There has been a number or recent television current affairs programmes outlining the increasing title fraud.
 Title insurance can also cover, but not limited to; Unapproved Building Works, Planning and Title Defects and Boundary and Survey Issues.

 5. Do I need to attend settlement ?

 No you will not be required at settlement.
 We attend your settlement electronically via the platform PEXA; where we monitor the exchange of relevant documents, Land Title Registry and financial settlement.

 Stamp Duty is a tax imposed by the Victorian Government on the transfer of a property, whether its by way of contract or some proprietorship transfers will incur stamp duty.

-As a member of the AIC, Vic Div we retain Michael Benjamin as our backing solicitor.
+As a member of the AIC, Vic Division; we retain Michael Benjamin as our Backing Solicitor.